AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 4. **Data Transformation**: BQ **[Dataform](https://cloud.google.com/dataform?hl=en)** was selected for data transformation (as the GCP-native alternative to dbt), ensuring data is clean, structured, and analysis-ready.

-5. **Data Visualization**: The processed data was visualised in **Looker Studio**, providing high-level insights into A&E attendance and hospital emergency admissions.
+5. **Data Visualization**: The processed data was visualised in **Looker Studio**, providing high-level insights into A&E attendance and hospital emergency admissions (see dashboard at this link: https://lookerstudio.google.com/s/oGRrPtX-9xY)

 ## Repository Structure :deciduous_tree: